tordans/WPFBOGP/readme.txt

 * added og:type blog for when on main blog page instead of wrapping that as type website
 * lot of code cleanup and better organization
 * change how og:url permalink is pulled to work around servers not adding trailing slashes
+* check for charset being set and do it if not - should help with internationalization for desc. (props -> birgire on github)

+= 2.1 =
+* version was used in dev only

 = 2.0.7 =
 * fixes bug with certain plugins not showing description tags properly